 This topic will review the development, use, impact, refinements, and limitations of the MELD score, particularly with regard to its use in allocating organs for liver transplantation.
 Other issues related to the selection of patients for liver transplantation are discussed separately.
 (See "Patient selection for liver transplantation".)

-MELD is a prospectively developed and validated chronic liver disease severity scoring system that uses a patient's laboratory values for serum bilirubin, serum creatinine, and the international normalized ratio for prothrombin time (INR) to predict survival (calculator 1 and calculator 2).
-In patients with chronic liver disease, an increasing MELD score is associated with increasing severity of hepatic dysfunction and three-month mortality risk .
-Given its accuracy in predicting short-term survival among patients with end-stage liver disease, MELD has been adopted by the transplant community in the United States for prioritization of patients awaiting liver transplantation.
-As will be discussed below, the MELD score has been modified slightly since its original development such that the etiology of liver disease is no longer routinely included in the model.
-Furthermore, revisions to the MELD scoring system have eliminated the possibility of generating negative scores.
+The Model for End-stage Liver Disease (MELD) is a prospectively developed and validated chronic liver disease severity scoring system that uses a patient's laboratory values for serum bilirubin, serum creatinine, and the international normalized ratio (INR) for prothrombin time to predict three-month survival (calculator 1 and calculator 2).
+In patients with cirrhosis, an increasing MELD score is associated with increasing severity of hepatic dysfunction and increased three-month mortality risk (figure 1) .
+Given its accuracy in predicting short-term survival among patients with cirrhosis, MELD was adopted by the United Network for Organ Sharing (UNOS) in 2002 for prioritization of patients awaiting liver transplantation in the United States.
+(See 'Adoption of MELD for organ allocation' below.)

 Development of the MELD score — MELD was originally developed to predict three- month mortality following transjugular intrahepatic portosystemic shunt (TIPS) placement and was derived using data from a population of 231 patients with cirrhosis who underwent elective TIPS placement.
 The model was subsequently validated in an independent cohort of patients from the Netherlands undergoing TIPS placement .
 The original model included serum bilirubin, serum creatinine, INR, and etiology of the liver disease (cholestatic or alcoholic versus other etiologies).